EBGToo/SBUnits/README.md

 'L'; the 'scaled unit' of 'kilometer' is 1000 meters.
 A base unit of 'kelvin' has dimension 'Θ'; the 'scaled unit' of 'celsius' has a scale of 1.0 and an offset of -273.15 from kelvin.

-Producs or Ratios of units with an offset is ill-defined.
+Products or Ratios of units with an offset is ill-defined.

 ### Quantities